act-rules/act-rules.github.io/_rules/visible-label-in-accessible-name-2ee8b8.md

 #### Passed Example 5

-[Descendant text content](https://dom.spec.whatwg.org/#concept-descendant-text-content) does not express anything in [human language](https://www.w3.org/TR/WCAG21/#dfn-human-language-s) and do therefore not live up to the [WCAG definition of text](https://www.w3.org/TR/WCAG21/#dfn-text).
+The [descendant text content](https://dom.spec.whatwg.org/#concept-descendant-text-content) does not express anything in [human language](https://www.w3.org/TR/WCAG21/#dfn-human-language-s) and do therefore not live up to the [WCAG definition of text](https://www.w3.org/TR/WCAG21/#dfn-text).

 ```html
 <button aria-label="close">:-)</button>